pikipity/SSVEP-Analysis-Toolbox/Docs/API_datasets.rst

         Default path is same as data path ``path``.

-Parameters of datasets
+Attributes of datasets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All datasets have these parameters.
-Parameters in different datasets have different values.
+All datasets have these attributes.
+Attributes in different datasets have different values.

 :subjects: A list of subject information.
-Each element is a ``SubInfo`` instance, which contains following parameters:
+Each element is a ``SubInfo`` instance, which contains following attributes:

     :ID: Unique identifier of subject.